hironate/express-js-next-js-docker-monorepo/README.md

 - Make sure all tests pass successfully.
 - Open a pull request with a detailed description of your changes.

-## Author
+## Authors

 - Hiren Kavad
-  -- This project is co-authored by Hiren Kavad.
+  - This project is co-authored by Hiren Kavad.
 You can find more information about the author on their website: [hirenkavad.com](https://www.hirenkavad.com).
 - Yatharth Andhariya

 ## Acknowledgments